Optimization Problems for Machine Learning: A Survey: Deep Learning

-The task of training a DNN consists of determining the weights $W^l$ and the biases $b^l$ that make the model best fit the training data, according to a certain measure of training loss.
-For a regression with \CGrev{$K$} quantitative responses, a common measure of training loss $\mathcal{L}$ is the sum-of-squared errors on the testing dataset $\displaystyle\sum_{k=1}^{K} \displaystyle\sum_{i=1}^{n} (y_{ik} - x^L_k)^2.$ For classification with \CGrev{$K$} classes, cross-entropy $- \displaystyle\sum_{k=1}^{K} \displaystyle\sum_{i=1}^{n} y_{ik} \log x^L_k$ is preferred.
+The task of training a DNN consists of determining the weights $W^l$ and the biases $b^l$ that make the model best fit the training data, according to a certain measure of training loss. \revtwoCG{In multivariate regression with \CGrev{$K$} response variables \cite{izenman2008modern, mielke1997permutation}, the training loss $\mathcal{L}$ is typically the sum-of-squared errors $\displaystyle\sum_{k=1}^{K} \displaystyle\sum_{i=1}^{n} (y_{ik} - x^L_k)^2$ where $y_{ik}$ denotes response $k$ corresponding to the $i$-th input vector.} For classification with \CGrev{$K$} classes, cross-entropy $- \displaystyle\sum_{k=1}^{K} \displaystyle\sum_{i=1}^{n} y_{ik} \log x^L_k$ is preferred.
 An effective approach to minimize $\mathcal{L}$ is by gradient descent, called \textit{back-propagation} in this setting.
 Typically, one is not interested in a proven local minimum of $\mathcal{L}$, as this is likely to overfit the training dataset and yield a learning model with a high variance.
-Similar to the Ridge regression (see Section \ref{sec:regression}), the loss function can include \CGrev{regularization terms, such as }a weight decay term or alternatively a weight elimination penalty term \CGrev{Weight decay limits the growth of the weights, which makes the training via backpropagation faster, and has been shown to limit overfitting (See \cite{poggio2017theory} for a discussion about overfitting in Neural Networks).}
+Similar to the Ridge regression (see Section \ref{sec:regression}), the loss function can include \CGrev{regularization terms, such as }a weight decay term or alternatively a weight elimination penalty term \CGrev{Weight decay limits the growth of the weights, which \revtwoCGblue{speeds up the training via backpropagation}, and has been shown to limit overfitting (\revtwoCG{see} \cite{poggio2017theory} for a discussion about overfitting in Neural Networks).}